ShareX/CustomUploaders/README.md

 example.com.json
 ```

-If one domain have more than one service or profile then add that info near it with paranthesis:
+If one domain has more than one service or profile then add that info near it with paranthesis:

 ````
 example.com (Image uploader).json